aldettinger/camel-quarkus-troubleshooting/README.md

  + What about JVM mode debugging ?
 Mention it ?
  + What about Camel Textual Debugger ?
  + What about remote debugging ?
 Does it make sense ?
+ + Make it clear that most of this knowledge can be applied to most Quarkus project
+ + "Collecting JFR events" part => Could launch with crash=false
+ + "Collecting Heap/Stack dumps" => Find a better real case scenario to enhance the story telling